 \subsubsection{Convergence and growth of coefficients in the Keldysh expansion.}

-We proceed methodologically as we have done above in section \ref{s:QNM_spectral_problem}, when considering the convergence of QNM frequencies $\omega_n$'s.
-We focus on the $\mathcal{A}_n^\infty$ coefficients, although the same analysis can be done for the $a_n$'s for a given choice of normalization of $v_n$ and $\alpha_n$ (see later in section \ref{s:QNM_expansions_scalar_product}).
+We proceed with the same methodology followed in section \ref{s:QNM_spectral_problem}, when considering the convergence of QNM frequencies $\omega_n$'s.
+We focus on $\mathcal{A}_n^\infty$ coefficients, although the same analysis can be done for the $a_n$'s for a given normalization of $v_n$ and $\alpha_n$ (see later in section \ref{s:QNM_expansions_scalar_product}).

-The systematics of the convergence of the $\mathcal{A}_n^\infty$'s, as the grid resolution $N$ increases, is apparent from Figure \ref{Aconv}.
+The systematics of the convergence of the $\mathcal{A}_n^\infty$'s, as the grid resolution $N$ increases, is apparent from Fig. \ref{Aconv}.
 As with the QNM frequencies, there is always a clear threshold $n_{T}$ such that for $n<n_T$ the $\mathcal{A}_n^\infty$'s corresponding to two resolutions $N_1$ and $N_2$ overlap and for $n>n_T$ the coefficients split.
-Specifically, the splitting occur at: i) $n_T\approx 200$ for P\"oschl-Teller in panel \ref{Aconv:PT}, ii) $n_T\approx 172$ for Schwarzschild-dS in panel \ref{Aconv:dS}, iii) $n_T\approx 128$ for Schwarzschild in panel \ref{Aconv:S}, i) $n_T\approx 43$ for Schwarzschild-AdS in panel \ref{Aconv:AdS}.
-An important point to note is that, as it is was in the case of the QNM frequencies, the assessment of the convergence of the $\mathcal{A}_n^\infty$'s for asymptotically flat Schwarzschild is more delicate than in the other cases, as a consequence of the presence of the spurious eigenvalues corresponding to the discretised branch cut, making the construction of the Keldysh resonant expansion more subtle.
+Specifically, the splittings occur (for the $N_1$ and $N_2$ in Fig. \ref{Aconv}) at: i) $n_T\approx 311$ for P\"oschl-Teller in panel \ref{Aconv:PT}, ii) $n_T\approx 172$ for Schwarzschild-dS in panel \ref{Aconv:dS}, iii) $n_T\approx 128$ for Schwarzschild in panel \ref{Aconv:S}, i) $n_T\approx 43$ for Schwarzschild-AdS in panel \ref{Aconv:AdS}.
+An important point is that, as it was in the case of the QNM frequencies, the assessment of the convergence of the $\mathcal{A}_n^\infty$'s for asymptotically flat Schwarzschild is more delicate than in the other cases, as a consequence of the spurious eigenvalues corresponding to the discretised branch cut, making the construction of the Keldysh resonant expansion more subtle.

 We comment now on the growth of the coefficients $\mathcal{A}_n^\infty$.
 This, of course, depends critically on the chosen initial data $u_0$.
 Here we consider our `reference' Gaussian initial data in (\ref{e:initial_data}) and, therefore, the discussion below is not meant to refer to the generic physical case.
-This specific case rather provides a `proof of principle' of the concepts and tools we are studying and, in particular, the following discussion is indeed needed for the later comparison with the time-domain results in subsection \ref{s:time_vs_frequency_domain}.
+This specific case rather provides an illustration of the involved concepts and tools.
+The following discussion is needed for the later comparison with the time-domain results in subsection \ref{s:time_vs_frequency_domain}.